pydata/xarray/doc/user-guide/hierarchical-data.rst

 We can see that Homer is aware of his parentage, and we say that Homer and his children form a "subtree" of the larger Simpson family tree.

 In episode 28, Abe Simpson reveals that he had another son, Herbert "Herb" Simpson.
-We can add Herbert to the family tree without displacing Homer by :py:meth:`~xarray.core.datatree.DataTree.assign`-ing another child to Abe:
+We can add Herbert to the family tree without displacing Homer by :py:meth:`~xarray.DataTree.assign`-ing another child to Abe:

 .. ipython:: python

-    herbert = DataTree(name="Herb")
+    herbert = xr.DataTree(name="Herb")
     abe.assign({"Herbert": herbert})

 .. note::